airbytehq/airbyte/docs/integrations/sources/oracle.md

 ### Generating an SSH Key Pair

-The app expects an RSA key in PEM format.
+The connector expects an RSA key in PEM format.
 To generate this key:

     ssh-keygen -t rsa -m PEM -f myuser_rsa